Michigan Sex Crimes Attorney

 The problems with sexting are too numerous to count.
 First, and most importanatly, it is illegal – and frequently for the sender as well as the sendee.
 In Michigan, the consequences for sexting could be life changing.
 Enticing a minor (under 18) to pose for a photo is a 4-year felony.
 MCL 750.145a.
 Sending such a picture is a 7-year felony.
 MCL 750.145c(3).
 Even mere possession of a “sext” is a 4-year felony.
 MCL 750.145c(4).
 The penalties can get much more serious.
 Encouraging a minor to engage in sex via sexting can be a 20 year felony (Child sexually abusive activity – MCL 750.145c(2)).
 It is even illegal to surveille, distribute, disseminate, or transmit a recording, photograph, or visual image of individual having reasonable expectation of privacy, if the victim is a minor.
 MCL 750.539j.
 There are added penalties for using computers and second offenses.
 MCL 750.145d; MCL 750.145b.
 And the offender is likely to be required to register as a sex offender depending on circumstances.
 MCL 722.28.
 While not nearly as common, the consequences of a federal charge are even more severe, including possible mandatory minimum prison sentences of 5 and even 10 years.

-The second problem is the permanence of the sext, and is devastating impact as evidence.
-The simple truth is that once you send an e-mail, a text, or picture, the evidence is now out there for the police to discover and the prosecutor to use.
-This is no longer a he said/she said situation – the text is there for all to see (and read)..
+The second problem is the permanence of the sext, and its devastating impact as evidence.
+The simple truth is that once you send an e-mail, a text, picture, instagram, or snap chat, the evidence is now out there for the police to discover and the prosecutor to use.
+This is no longer a he said/she said situation – the text is there for all to see (and read).
 If a fifteen-year-old girl sends a naked picture of herself to her sixteen-year old boyfriend, that evidence is now there, on at least two phones or computers, and frequently even if both parties want to get rid of it.

 The importance of this cannot be over stated.
 The data on teenagers and texting is simply stunning – studies show that over 70% of communication between teens is done by texting.
-While parents, teachers, and other adults all make fun of the next generation because they never talk to each other, opting instead to text, every single text message that has an accusation in it can be used as evidence to support a criminal accusation by a spurned ex-girlfriend, or the parents of an ex-boyfriend. .
+While parents, teachers, and other adults all make fun of the next generation because they never talk to each other, opting instead to text, every single text message has the potential to be used as evidence to support a criminal accusation by a spurned ex-girlfriend, or the parents of an ex-boyfriend.

 Facing Sexting or Child Enticement Charges?
 Call Now!
-To speak with the team at Satawa Law regarding your case, call us today at (248) 356-8320.
+A free, confidential consultation is waiting at (248) 356-8320.